Pipeline outage causes U.S. gasoline supply crunch, panic buying | Headlines

 Gas stations from Florida to Virginia began running dry and prices at the pump rose on Tuesday, as the shutdown of the biggest U.S. fuel pipeline by hackers extended into a fifth day and sparked panic buying by motorists.
 The administration of U.S. President Joe Biden projected that the Colonial Pipeline, source of nearly half the fuel supply on the U.S. East Coast, would restart in a few days and urged drivers not to top up their tanks.

 "We are asking people not to hoard," U.S. Energy Secretary Jennifer Granholm told reporters at the White House.
 "Things will be back to normal soon."
-Colonial was shut on Friday after hackers launched a ransomware attack - effectively locking up its computer systems and demanding payment to release them - and the company has said it is hoping to "substantially" restart by the end of this week.
+Colonial was shut on Friday after hackers launched a ransomware attack - effectively locking up its computer systems and demanding payment to release them.

+The company said it is making progress and hopes to restart a substantial portion of operations by week's end.
+The company said it has taken delivery of an additional 2 million barrels from refineries for deployment upon restart.
+"Markets experiencing supply constraints and/or not serviced by other fuel delivery systems are being prioritized," Colonial said in a statement.

-But the outage, which has underscored the vulnerability of vital U.S. infrastructure to cyberattacks, has already started to hurt.
-About 7.5% of gas stations in Virginia and 5% in North Carolina had no fuel on Tuesday as demand jumped 20%, tracking firm GasBuddy said.
+The outage, which has underscored the vulnerability of vital U.S. infrastructure to cyberattacks, has already started to hurt.
+Over 20% of metro Atlanta gas stations are without gasoline, tracking firm GasBuddy said, adding that about 7.5% of gas stations in Virginia and 5% in North Carolina had no fuel on Tuesday as demand jumped 20%.
 Unleaded gas prices, meanwhile, neared an average $2.99 a gallon, its highest price since November 2014, the American Automobile Association said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)